loic-lb/Unsupervised-Nuclei-Segmentation-using-Spatial-Organization-Priors/README.md

 4 datasets were used in this paper:
-* **Deepliif**: Set of 1667 registered 512x512 IHC images built to train the DEEPLIIF algorithm; only the original Ki67 stained and the nuclei segmentation images were used - see [here](https://zenodo.org/record/4751737#.YlWRiN86-Ul) for the data.
+* **Deepliif**: Set of 1667 registered 512x512 IHC images built to train the DEEPLIIF algorithm; only the original Ki67 stained and the nuclentation images were used - see [here](https://zenodo.org/record/4751737#.YlWRiN86-Ul) for the data.
 * **Warwick**: Set of 86 HER2 stained WSIs - see [here](https://warwick.ac.uk/fac/cross_fac/tia/data/her2contest) for more details and request access to the data.
 * **BCDataset**: Set of 1338 640x640 IHC images stained for Ki67 with cell center annotations - see [here](https://sites.google.com/view/bcdataset) for more details and retrieve the data.
 * **Pannuke**: Set of more than 7000 256x256 H&E stained images with corresponding nuclei segmentation - see [here](https://jgamper.github.io/PanNukeDataset/) for more details and retrieve the data.